medic/cht-docs/content/en/core/guides/android/releasing.md

 ## Final for users

 1. The exact same process from Step 1 to 3 above, but name it without any suffix, e.gg. `v1.2.3`.
-3. Publish in the Play Store.
-For the CHT-Android app, the "reference" apps must be published: Unbranded, Simprints, and Gamma flavors.
+2. [Publish]({{< ref "core/guides/android/publishing" >}}) in the Play Store, F-Droid or whatever channel is used for publishing.
+For the CHT-Android app, the "reference" apps must be published in the Play Store: Unbranded, Simprints, and Gamma flavors.
-4. Announce the release on the [CHT forum](https://forum.communityhealthtoolkit.org), under the "Product - Releases" category.
+3. Announce the release on the [CHT forum](https://forum.communityhealthtoolkit.org), under the "Product - Releases" category.

 **NOTE**: if the release only contains a new flavor but is based in the last version, tag it with a number suffix separated with a `-`, e.g. `v1.2.3-1`.
-In this case there is no need to publish again the reference apps.
+In this case there is no need to publish again the reference apps, or to announce the release in the forum.

-### New App in the Play Store

-Remember that when the app is created in the Play Store, it's required to choose the way the app will be signed by Google: we upload the signed AAB files, but then Google creates optimized versions of the app in .apk format.
-The app has to be configured to use the same signing and upload signatures by Google.
-Choose to upload a "Java keystore", the Play Console will require a file encrypted with a tool named PEPK, that file is the `<brand>_private_key.pepk` file generated when following the instructions of [New brand](#new-brand) (the button to upload the `.pepk` in the Play Console may say "Upload generated ZIP" although the PEPK file doesn't look like a .zip file).